nkoester/mps-autoload-plugin/README.md

 # Description

-Allows to automatically load a project into MPS by setting the environment variable `AUTOLOAD_PROJECT_PATH` to the path of the project.
+Allows to automatically load a project into `MPS 2021.2` by setting the environment variable `AUTOLOAD_PROJECT_PATH` to the path of the project.
 Currently this is supposed to be used within a reflector based instance.